genai-impact/ecologits/docs/tutorial/providers/litellm.md

 # LiteLLM

+!!! warning "Lack of transparency"

+    Depending on the provider, the level of transparency varies.
+Thus, the environmental impacts can be estimated with a low precision.

 This guide focuses on the integration of :seedling: **EcoLogits** with the [LiteLLM official Python client :octicons-link-external-16:](https://github.com/BerriAI/litellm).

 Official links: